TheDolentCity/paladins-of-awoudan/src/content/docs/classes/the-celadon-tower.md

 ---
-title: Paladin of the Celadon Tower
+title: The Celadon Tower
 description: The old wizard, Myrrdin, is long dead.
 There are still a few who learned but an inkling of his wizard ways.
 His acolytes persist in his tower, pouring over his handwritten tomes for inklings of knowledge.
 You have gleaned some of his mysterious spell craft.
-Controller, with some blaster aspects.
+Controller, with blaster or leader as a secondary role depending on your ability selection.
 ---

 _The old wizard, Myrrdin, is long dead.
 There are still a few who learned but an inkling of his wizard ways.
 His acolytes persist in his tower, pouring over his handwritten tomes for inklings of knowledge.
 You have gleaned some of his mysterious spell craft.
-Controller, with some blaster aspects._
+Controller, with blaster or leader as a secondary role depending on your ability selection._

-## Ability Scores

-- Increase **DEX** by +1.
-- Increase **ARC** by +1.
-- Increase **INT** by +1.
-- Increase **MIN** by +1.

 ## Stats

 - You start with 4 encumbrance.
 Increase it by 1 for each point of strength.
 - You start with 4 speed.
 Increase it by 1 for each point of dexterity.
 - You start with 4 stamina.
-Increase it by 1 for each point of dexterity and 2 for each point of endurance.
+Increase it by 1 for each point of dexterity and 4 for each point of endurance.
 - You start with 4 health.
 Increase it by 2 for each point of vitality.
 - You start with 12 willpower.
-Increase it by 1 for each point of intelligence and 3 for each point of mind.
+Increase it by 1 for each point of intelligence and 4 for each point of mind.
-- You start with 4 luster.
+- You start with 8 luster.
 Increase it by 1 for each point of arcane and 2 for each point of spirit.

 ## Gear